SlimBloodworth/html-email-template-two/README.md

 ## Overview

+- This is an HTML email template.

 ### The challenge

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size.
-- See the social media share links when they click the share icon

 ### Screenshot

 ![](./screenshot.jpg)

 ### Links